 How do you come up with names and titles for your pieces of art?

 I don’t know, they just appear.
-What I always do is to always take pictures of my creative process.
+What I always do is always take pictures of my creative process.
 I take a picture, and I live with it.
-And I look at the pictures on the background, and I live with all that for days, and then I got back in creative mode, and take more pictures, and it develops.
+And I look at the pictures in the background, and I live with all that for days, and then I got back in creative mode, and take more pictures, and it develops.
 And once the images and paintings are finished, I just look at them and a name appears, and it could be anything – whatever that painting says to me.

 What are your main influences in art, music and life, generally speaking?

 I don’t really have that many influences.
 Maybe I can say that being zen is my influence in life, I’m always striving to see that every day we live is a lesson and we can better ourselves in some way or another.
 And you know, my inspiration in trying to better myself, trying to live a more peaceful life, trying to live a full life, and when I say that it is not about materialism in any shape or form, it’s about inner peace and understanding myself.
 So I’d say zen, as this is what I want to be, I’m someone who knows himself, and that’s the biggest goal, to understand yourself, and take the journey of life to understand yourself.
 That’s probably my inspiration, and the thing with paintings is that paintings open up your ideas and your thoughts.
 It teaches something about yourself when you paint in silence, you always learn something about yourself while you paint in silence, and I love that feeling.

 Don’t you ever listen to music while you paint?